Sagar, Madhya Pradesh: Government

 Sagar city is part of Sagar assembly constituency, Shailendra Jain is the MLA from here, He is from Bhartiya Janta Party.
 Sagar contributes one member to the Lok Sabha.
 The entire Sagar Assembly is part of the Sagar Lok Sabha, Smt.
 Lata Wankhede Is an MP from Sagar, Bharatiya Janata Party had been elected as the Member of Parliament in the 2024 Lok Sabha election.

 Civic amenities

 Water and Electricity

-Electricity in Sagar is supplied by the Madhya Pradesh Electricity Bord Company Limited, the state's agency.
+Electricity in Sagar is supplied by the Madhya Pradesh Electricity Board Company Limited, the state's agency.

 Major source of water in Sagar are Lakha Banjara Lake, Rajghat Dam and overhead tanks.
 Sagar Municipal Corporation is divided into 51 wards, water is supplied to every ward through pipeline, water sewage facility is also available here.